 Relapse is not a failure of previous treatment, but it’s part of the disorder of addiction.
 If you have received treatment in the past, but you’ve subsequently relapsed, it’s important not to view this as a failure.

 If you are addicted to drugs or alcohol, you may wonder: “why can’t I just stop?
 I’ve paid so much for my addiction!”
-If you are the parent of an addict you may equally wonder: “Why can’t they just stop, they’ve wrecked their own lives and our lives through this addiction!”
+If you are the parent of somebody suffering from substance use disorder, you may equally wonder: “Why can’t they just stop, they’ve wrecked their own lives and our lives through this addiction!”

 However, it’s important to understand that addiction is difficult to treat and success requires a long term plan.
 Since addiction is a brain disease, it’s not enough to simply wish an addiction away.

-When an addict sees these external and internal cues that encourage his or her addiction, it’s vital the addict is able to consciously recognise these cues for what they are and then develop strategies to overcome these cues so uncontrollable cravings do not result in relapse.
+When those experiencing substance use disorder sees these external and internal cues that encourage his or her addiction, it’s vital the person is able to consciously recognise these cues for what they are and then develop strategies to overcome these cues so uncontrollable cravings do not result in relapse.

 Addiction is essentially a trick that’s played on your brain.
 This is because addiction hijacks your brain’s neurological pathways that allow you to experience pleasure.